square/metrics/EXPRESSIONS.md

 `cpu | transform.moving_average(10m)`

-If the function takes only one argument, then the parentheses can be ommitted when using pipes:
+If the function takes only one argument, then the parentheses can be omitted when using pipes:

 `cpu | aggregate.sum`